stefanhiemer/topoptlab/monolithic_codes/README.md

 Changes are
 - syntax changes from Python 2 to 3
 - deletion of from __future__ import division
+- extract filter construction into individual function
+- switch change calculation to "np.abs(x-xold).max()" as it is better readable and likely faster then the previous expression although probably only marginally
+- vectorization of the filter (could be done better I think)
-- vectorization of the filter and stiffness matrix construction,
+- vectorization of the stiffness matrix construction
 - insertion of plt.pause() as otherwise the figure appears only at the end
 - deletion of unnecessary uses of tuples, indices, etc. pp.
 - construct fixed bc without use of union to make it a little more efficient